andrewpareles/scope-tailwind/README.md

 ```

 Styles are "scoped" to an element by default so that global Tailwind styles don't leak out.
-This means you need an element with the class "scope" in order for the styles to apply.
-Or, you can just disable scoping by adding the flag `-s ""`.
+You can disable scoping by adding the flag `-s ""`.
+If you don't disable it, you must create an element with the className "scope" in order for your styles to appear.

-The prefix specified must agree with the prefix field in your `tailwind.config.js` file. (`tailwind.config.js` is the only file you need for scope-tailwind to work).
+The prefix specified in scope-tailwind must agree with the prefix in `tailwind.config.js`.

 ## Caveats
 We add a prefix to all the raw strings that are found inside className, so everything needs to happen inside className tags.